ISISComputingGroup/ibex_developers_manual/backend_system/Building-and-installing-genie_python.md

 ## First time

-The first time you set up `genie_python`, assuming you've never installed it previously, you'll need to set up an ipython profile.
+The first time you set up python, assuming you've never installed it previously, you'll need to set up an ipython profile.

 1. From `C:\Instrument\Apps\Python3`, run `python.exe .\Scripts\ipython.exe profile create` (use the EPICSTerm if Command Prompt results in errors)
 1. Copy `ipython_config.py` from the `package_builder` directory to `C:\Users\[fedid]\.ipython\profile_default\.` If the .ipython folder does not exist, create one and inside it make a profile_default folder and paste the file there.